djesmond/AgileField/README.md

   }
 }
 ```
-The default styles support `state: 'valid'` and `state: 'invalid'`
+The default styles support `state: 'base'`, `state: 'valid'` and `state: 'invalid'`

-You can provide your validator using the pro `validator`
+You can provide your validator using the prop `validator`
 ```jsx
 <AgileField
   type="text"